novi/mysql-swift/README.md

 * Based on libmysqlclient
 * Raw SQL query
 * Simple query formatting and escaping (same as Node's)
-* Decoding and mapping queried results to Swift struct or class
+* Mapping queried results to `Codable` structs or classes

 _Note:_ No asynchronous support currently.
 It depends libmysqlclient.